Rhubarb Companion Plants (and Bad Companion Plant for Rhubarb)

 Herbs

 Herbs are a great choice for a rhubarb companion plant.
 The strong aroma of herbs like thyme, rosemary, and sage acts as a natural deterrent, keeping pests away from rhubarb.
 Additionally, the herbs contribute to a pleasant and aromatic garden environment.
-Rhubarb, with its tall and leafy nature, provides a protective shade for the herbs, creating a microclimate that encourages their growth.
+Rhubarb, with its tall and leafy nature, provides a protective shade for the herbs, creating a microclimate that encourages growth.

 Lettuce

 The rhubarb’s tall and leafy growth provides natural shade for the lettuce, protecting it from intense sunlight and preventing premature bolting.
 In return, the shallow root system of lettuce doesn’t compete heavily with rhubarb for nutrients, allowing both plants to thrive.
+We have yet to try this combination in our own garden, mostly because our rhubarb tends to get big before our lettuce can establish.

 Bad Companion Plants for Rhubarb